-The circuit shown below represents all that is typically required to provide remote resetting capability.
-The ELM626 continuously monitors the transmit data line for a high level (3-25V) through the 100K current limiting resistor.
+The circuit shown below represents all that is typically required to provide remote as well as power on resetting capability.
+The ELM627 contiuously monitors the transmit data line for a high level (3-25V) through the 100K current limiting resistor.
 The second 100K resistor is only used to provide a pull-down to Vss, should the data link become open circuited.
 Depending on what other devices are conected, this resistor may not be required.